TheWidlarzGroup/react-native-notificated/docs/docs/intro/animations/custom-transitions.md

 Our library is dependent on the `react-native-reanimated` (v2) with which we animate the wrapper around the notification components.

-To thoroughly understand how animations work, you can also take a look in to the documentation for aforementioned [React Native Reanimated](https://docs.swmansion.com/react-native-reanimated/)
+To thoroughly understand how animations work, you can also take a look into the documentation for aforementioned [React Native Reanimated](https://docs.swmansion.com/react-native-reanimated/)

-Our animation system is designed in such a way, that is recognizes two kinds of transitions:
+Our animation system is designed in such a way, that it recognizes two kinds of transitions:

 1. **transition in**
 2. **transition out**

-and is based on one animated value, that represents these transitions and animates from `0` to `1`.
+and it is based on one animated value (shared value), that represents these transitions and animates itself from `0` to `1`.

 Its range should be self-explanatory, `0` represents the beginning of the **transition in** animation, whereas `1` stands for the starting point for **transition out** kind of animation.